gellati/oda-kapa-api/README.md

 testing the use of swagger for documentation purposes

-the folder oda-kapa-api contains swagger running on a hapi server, oda-kapa-express contains swagger running on an express server.
+the folder oda-kapa-hapi contains swagger running on a hapi server, oda-kapa-express contains swagger running on an express server.

 in both folders, install necessary node packages with